rakuten-ads/Rakuten-Ads-iOS/doc/videoad/README.md

 The SDK automatically manages measurement without any additional setup:

 - **Impression** — fires `impURL` once when the ad is loaded and initially visible.
 - **Inview** — fires `inviewURL` when the ad has been continuously visible for 2 seconds, conforming to the MRC standard.
-Re-fires each time the view re-enters the viewport after being off-screen.
 - **Auto-play / auto-pause** — the video player plays when the view is in-view and pauses when it scrolls out.
 Call `toggleVideoAdPlay(_:)` to override this, for example on `applicationDidBecomeActive`.

 ---